The Best Beaches in La Jolla

 Best for Hiking:

 In the northernmost part of La Jolla, Torrey Pines State Reserve sits tucked away behind Torrey Pines beach.
-It is a large reserve, filled with trails, beautiful Torrey Pine trees, and plenty of wildlife.
+It is a large reserve, filled with trails, beautiful Torrey Pine trees, plenty of wildlife, and an unparalleled ocean view.
 The staggering cliffs are home to six trails that vary in difficulty; do just one, or complete them all for a serious workout!

 Directions to Torrey Pines Beach: Located just north of La Jolla along historic Highway 101.
 Since it’s owned by the state park system, there is a day use fee for using the parking lot.
 Fees are paid at the South Beach kiosk where there is a small parking lot as well as the parking lots at the top of the mesa in the park.
 You may also find free parking along Highway 101.